Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities: Conclusion

 \begin{question}[\cite{BKL}] Is there a complete $\lomegaone$-sentence which characterizes an uncountable cardinal $\kappa$ and it has less than $2^\kappa$ many models in cardinality $\kappa$? \end{question}

+All the examples in this paper have maximal models in some cardinalities and using set-theory we can identify the maximality cardinals in the $\aleph$-hierarchy.
+Our examples can not be used to settle whether the statement ``$\phi$ has a maximal model'' is absolute.
+We noticed already in the comments preceding Corollary \ref{nonabsmax} that existence of a countable maximal model and existence of an uncountable model are absolute notions.
+So, it is necessary that a proposed counterexample will consistently have a maximal model in an uncountable cardinality.
+By Lemma 5.8 of \cite{BaldwinAmalgamation}, the property that an $\lomegaone$-sentence has arbitrarily large models is absolute.
+This further implies that the proposed counterexample will have arbitrarily large models in \emph{all} models of ZFC.

+\begin{question} Given an $\lomegaone$-sentence $\phi$, is the following statement absolute for transitive models of ZFC? ``$\phi$ has a maximal model in an uncountable cardinality''.

+More precisely, do they exist two transitive models of ZFC, $V\subset W$, $\phi\in \lomegaone^V$, both $V$ and $W$ satisfy that ``$\phi$ has arbitrarily large models'', and $V,W$ disagree on the statement ``$\phi$ has a maximal model in an uncountable cardinality''? \end{question}

 Finally, we want to stress the differences in techniques of this paper from \cite{BKSoul}.
 The main idea behind \cite{BKSoul} is certain combinatorial properties of bipartite graphs.
-Here the main construction is a refinement of the construction from \cite{Knightex} combined with repeated use of sets of absolute indiscernibles.
+Here the main construction is a refinement of old ideas, e.g. the characterization of $\kappa^+$ by a $\kappa^+$-like linear order in Section \ref{template} and the characterization of $\kappa^\omega$ using results from \cite{SouldatosCharacterizableCardinals} in Section \ref{sec:ltoomega}, combined with repeated use of sets of absolute indiscernibles.
 All the examples presented here are \emph{complete} sentences with maximal models in more than one cardinality, which \emph{do not} have arbitrarily large models.
 In \cite{BKSoul} the examples are \emph{incomplete} sentences with maximal models in more than one cardinality, which \emph{do} have arbitrary large models.
-The following question arises naturally: Find examples of complete $\lomegaone$-sentences with maximal models in more than one cardinality, which also have arbitrarily large models.
-Also, in \cite{BKSoul}, the JEP- and AP-spectra of the sentences presented there are precisely calculated.
-The JEP- and AP-spectra of our examples seem harder to calculate and the question remains open.